Malvern, Worcestershire: Post dissolution

 During the Dissolution of the Monasteries the local commissioners were instructed to ensure that abbey churches used for parish worship, should continue or could be purchased by parishioners.
 Malvern Priory was thus acquired by a William Pinnocke and with it, much of the 15th century stained glass windows.
 The monastic buildings were taken apart and anything usable was sold off.
 With the exception of the church building (of which the south transept adjoining the monastery's cloisters was destroyed), all that remains of Malvern's monastery is the Abbey Gateway (also known as the Priory Gatehouse) that houses today's Malvern Museum.

 The contemporary antiquary John Leland described the Malvern Hills and Hanley Castle.
 An Elizabethan land grant of 1558 mentions Holy Well.
 A Crown grant of tithes in 1589 mentions lambs, pigs, calves, eggs, hemp and flax.
 Elizabeth made her Chancellor, Sir Thomas Bromley, the Lord of the Manor.

 King Charles I attempted to enclose and sell two thirds of the Chase, as part of a wider attempt to raise revenue for the Crown from the sale of Royal forests.
 The attempts to enclose the lands, used as commons, resulted in riots, part of a pattern of disturbances that ran across the disafforested royal lands.
-In 1633, the Court of Exchequer Chamber decreed the rights of the public to two thirds of the lands on the Malvern Hills, and rights of Sir Cornelius Vermuyden and his descendants, and the Crown, to one third (quoted in the preamble to the Malvern Hills Act of 1884).
+In 1633, the Court of Exchequer Chamber decreed the rights of the public to two thirds of the lands on the Malvern Hills, and rights of Sir Cornelius Vermuyden and his descendants, and the Crown, to one third (quoted in the preamble to the Malvern Hills Act 1884).
 By that time, Malvern had become an established community and the major settlement in the Malvern Chase.